 - It is essential for breaking a URL (Uniform Resource Locator) or email address by placing a break and not hyphen between these elements, after a colon, equal sign, symbol @, or the slash, but before any other symbols or punctuation.
 It is also to be noted that when an address contains a hyphen, try to shun breaking that hyphen to avoid confusion.

 Appropriate figures and tables within your document will eventually enhance your report or technical documentation and express the intended message vividly.
 Placing these figures and tables comes under formatting the document.
 Figures in technical writing can be of the following sub-categories:

 Also, tables can hold data which is of type:

 Here are some key points that you can keep in mind while formatting your technical document:

 - You have to produce your figures large enough so that they can be easily read and understood, usually at least 1/3rd of a page in size.
 Maintain consistency in the size of your figures throughout your document.

-- Choose noticeable line types as well as symbols, shades having patterns, distinct colors, etc. for maintaining legibility in an attraction in your document.
+- Choose noticeable line types and symbols, shades having patterns, distinct colors, etc. for maintaining legibility in an attraction in your document.

 - If there are two or more lines, include a key, and use different symbol shapes and line types.
 Label both axes and include dimensions.

-- Make use of photographs and figures, tabular information, or technical block diagrams when the written description is not sufficient.
+- Make use of photographs and figures, tabular information, or technical block diagrams when the written description is insufficient.